iris-hep/func_adl/docs/xAOD/getting_setup.md

 ## Getting Data from ServiceX

-Not that the samples have been defined they are ready to be passed to ServiceX deliver() to get the files from the ServiceX backend.
+Now that the samples have been defined they are ready to be passed to ServiceX deliver() to get the files from the ServiceX backend.
 To make it easier later a function can be defined that will take a sample and return the data:

 ```python